Our Lady of Mercy Church St. Anthony of Padua Mission

 PRAYER CORNER

-Maximillian Sullivan and the Sullivan Family, Evan and Gary Wheeler, Judy,
+Evan and Gary Wheeler, Judy,

-Bill O’Shaughnessy, Anne Carr,
+Samantha Spencer, Bill O’Shaughnessy,

-Rita Stock, Richard Wheeler, Anita Neuman,
+Rita Stock, Anita Neuman,

 Helen Curran, niece of Pauline Burcher,